petrixh/vaadinobskitdemo/README.md

 several times and repopulating, filtering etc. the table several times due to the listener, firing a listener, firing a listener... pattern? :)

-TODO: Add a cleaned up version that has the same funcationality but works much faster...
+TODO: Add a cleaned up version that has the same functionality but works much faster...